 Elephant habits have a similar framework to the mini-habits concept that we’ve just discussed.
 When you tell yourself that a task takes “only” five minutes of your time, it’s easier to convince yourself to get started.
 And usually, once you get started, you’ll find yourself doing more of that activity than you originally planned.

 How to Stop Procrastinating Tip #9: Use Sprints to Work On Challenging Projects

 Smart workers know how to overcome procrastination by condensing their efforts into short “sprints” and tracking them with a timer.

 The idea here is to work for a short period of time and then give yourself frequent breaks.
 The benefit of these sprints is that it’s easy to push yourself to get started when you know there is a clear stopping and starting point.
 Once you complete a sprint, you can take a quick break and then start a second sprint.

 The strategy that I recommend for completing these sprints is a system called the Pomodoro Technique.
 The Pomodoro Technique is a popular time-blocking system, created in the 1980s by Francesco Cirillo, that has been embraced by entrepreneurs and work-efficiency experts.

-Cirillo recognized that humans can focus for only a limited amount of time before becoming distracted.
+Cirillo recognized that humans can focus on only a limited amount of time before becoming distracted.
 He found that it’s better to create a system where people focus for a condensed period and then proactively take a break before beginning the next sprint.

-He named his technique after a popular kitchen timer that looks like a tomato (hence the name pomodoro, which is Italian for tomato).
+He named his technique after a popular kitchen timer that looks like a tomato (hence the name Pomodoro, which is Italian for tomato).
 The timer was used like any old kitchen timer, but Cirillo experimented with time blocking until he discovered the most effective usage of time blocks (for efficiency in work production).